-Working at a private firm can provide lawyers with fantastic training in a range of important skills, especially early in a lawyer's career.
-Many firms also give lawyers a chance to work in a high-resource, high-demand setting that is focused on solving clients' problems through creative, and sometimes cutting-edge, advocacy.
+Working at a private firm can provide fantastic training in a range of important skills, especially early in a lawyer's career.
+Many firms give lawyers a chance to work in a high- resource, high-demand setting that is focused on solving clients' problems through creative, and sometimes cutting-edge, advocacy.
 Larger firms typically hire new lawyers every year and choose their post-graduate hires from among their summer associates.

 The following firms all specialize in environmental law to some degree.
 These firms vary in size, and the availability of internship and summer associate positions varies.
-Several of these firms sponsor the Environmental Law Conference in Yosemite or have a presence in the environmental law community.
-It is important to note that some firms specialize in public interest environmental law, while others represent and defend companies in enforcement actions.
+Some firms specialize in public interest environmental law, while others represent and defend companies in enforcement actions.